RajDkJangam/cevoaustralia.github.io/content/post/2018-04-05-get-baking.markdown

 I won't delve too far into the implementation and design of our identity account solution here, but I do think it's worth mentioning how we arrived at the name "Bakery" for the identity account we built, and "Burgers" for the accounts you are granted access to.

 For a person to access an AWS account, they first log into Bakery.
-Then they must choose which cross-account role to assume.
+Then they must choose which cross-account role to assume (a Bakery - where you get rolls!).
 Once the role has been assumed, they are able to access the Burger account.
-You can't go straight to the Burger without first grabbing a role.
+You can't go straight to the Burger without first grabbing a role (because, well, then it's not a burger).

 ### How many roles?

-Grouped accounts by:

- 1. Environment
- 1. Access level

-**Environment**

-1. Development
-1. Management
-1. Production

-**Access level**

-1. Read only
-1. Power user
-1. Admin

-### Using the bakery

-#### Console

-1. Log into Bakery as an IAM user.
+How many cross-account roles are used is completely up to the needs of the team.
+To begin with, we tried to keep things simple an minimise the amount of roles.

+Our roles were broken down according to the following attributes:

+ 1. The environment of the accounts the role grants access to.
-1. Select which role you would like to use.
+ 1. The access level the role gives to that account.

+Our environment breakdown looked like this:

+1. **Development** - accounts that were used for development.
+1. **Management** - accounts that hosted production tooling such as build pipelines.
+1. **Production** - accounts that hosted production workloads used by customers.

+On the access level side:

+1. **Read only** - cannot change any aspects of the account.
-1. Assume that role in the Burger account.
+1. **Power user** - can modify and create resources in the account.

-#### Command line

-1. Run a bootstrap script
-1. Run script
-1. Choose role from the list presented

-### Rolling it out

-Team started using it, found it worked really well.

-Demoed it at our showcases and gained interest from other teams around the organisation that were facing similar issues.

-Made some changes to the way the cloudformation templates were structured so it was easier for teams to configure to their needs.
+1. **Admin** - can modify and create resources as well as modify account permissions.

+The combination of roles and access levels gave us nine roles to use for controlling a users account access.

+### Using the Bakery

+Assuming the roles can be done via the console or command line.
+For command line access, the team created a script that when run, would list all the roles you had access to.
+Then assuming a role was as simple as selecting one from the list.

+The Bakery was demonstrated to other teams during a weekly showcase.
+We received really positive feedback, and other teams were keen to spin up their own Bakery.

 ### Open sourcing

-Due to the positive feedback received from other teams that had adopted Bakery, the decision was made to open source it you can find it here: *LINK TO BAKERY REPO*
+After successfully guiding other teams though adopting their own Bakery, making the Bakery goodness available outside the organisation seemed like a good idea.
+So we did!

+If you are eager to grab some roles from the Bakery take a look here: https://github.com/iagcl/bakery

+It's all open sourced, so won't cost you any dough.